tadipavankumarreddy/naresh_tech_batch25/notes.md

 3. **What is LiveData?**
    - LiveData is a lifecycle-aware observable data holder class.
-   - It automatically updates the UI when the underlying data changes.
+   - It automatically updates the UI when the.3
+   -  underlying data changes.

 4. **How to Use LiveData?**
    - Define LiveData in ViewModel: